ren-yamanashi/eslint-plugin-aws-cdk/docs/getting-started/index.md

 ];
 ```

-::: details `eslint.config.mts` can also be written as follows
+::: details `eslint.config.mjs` can also be written as follows

 ```js
 // eslint.config.mjs